 Book paging and branch delivery: www.lib.umd.edu/access/request-catalog

-Borrow laptops, tablets, e-readers, netbooks, laptop and phone chargers, headphones, and more from McKeldin Library’s Circulation desk.
+Borrow laptops, tablets, e-readers, netbooks, laptop and phone chargers, headphones, and more from McKeldin Library’s TLC Tech desk (2nd floor).
 Bring your UMD I.D. card to borrow equipment.

 Visit the TLC on the 2nd floor of McKeldin Library.
-It offers in one location all you need to succeed: technology, services, information & a place to meet your group.
-The TLC also now has a plotter (a large format poster printer) for you to use, too.
+It offers, in one location, all you need to succeed: technology, services, information & a place to meet your group.
+The TLC also now has a plotter (a large format poster printer) for you to use.
 You can use it on your own, or have the staff of the Tech Desk in the TLC help you use it!
 The Lounge is located in MCK 2105; bring your UMD I.D card to get access.